Willy Adames Player Props: Brewers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.17 team ERA ranks 15th across all league pitching staffs.
+- The Orioles have the 17th-ranked team ERA among all league pitching staffs (4.27).

-- Orioles pitchers combine to rank 18th in baseball in home runs given up (69 total, 1.2 per game).
+- The Orioles rank 19th in baseball in home runs given up (72 total, 1.2 per game).

-- Kremer gets the start for the Orioles, his 13th of the season.
-He is 6-2 with a 4.43 ERA and 54 strikeouts through 65 2/3 innings pitched.
+- Bradish gets the start for the Orioles, his 11th of the season.
+He is 2-2 with a 4.12 ERA and 41 strikeouts through 48 2/3 innings pitched.

-- The right-hander's most recent appearance was on Saturday against the San Francisco Giants, when he tossed six innings, surrendering two earned runs while giving up five hits.
+- In his most recent appearance on Sunday, the right-hander went four innings against the San Francisco Giants, allowing three earned runs while surrendering seven hits.

+- In 10 games this season, the 26-year-old has a 4.12 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .269 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.